NeedForKillTheGame/nfk-web/README.md

+<a href="blob/master/README.ru.md">Read this README in Russian ></a>

 # NFK-WEB
 Need For Kill - Quake 3 in 2d - WebGL game

 ## What NFK really is?
 Original game called "Need For Kill" was developed by 3d[Power] in early 200x as Windows DirectX game application written in Delphi.
 The game has multiplayer and dedicated servers on the Internet.
-There are several game modes: duel, teamplay, captu the flag, domintaion and more.
-One of the killer feature is a progamer physics model and game balance!
+There are several game modes: duel, teamplay, captu the flag, domintaion and others.
+The killer features are a progamer physics model and well balanced gameplay!

 Look this short demo: http://www.youtube.com/watch?v=FgvgVttl0zE and more videos on http://www.youtube.com/user/nfk2d and http://www.youtube.com/user/needforkilldemo